AminMehrani/Ticket-counter/README.md

 Version 1.5:
   - You can now edit the count number manual by clicking on it.
-  - You can now check the changelog at the bottom to check the changelog
+  - You can now check the changelog at the bottom of the page.